maverickg59/sushimcp/README.md

 # SushiMCP

-The SushiMCP dev tools MCP Server is designed to help your IDE agent find up-to-date docs for the right project.
+SushiMCP a dev tools model context protocol server that serves context on a roll.

 <br>